skip to Main Content

 read more

-• BI 502 Principles of Exegesis (required of first-year students)**
+• BI 502 Principles of Exegesis * * Required in one of the first three semesters of studies.

 • PM 502 Christian Vocation and Transformation